cindylinsf/coding3/README.md

 It is as if the AI is dreaming and we are capturing fragments of its mind and products in the generative text.
 It is almost Freudian, that we as creators, pick up the fragments and bits that make sense to develop further.
 Just like Zylinska writes, in this co-creation process, we are "intentionally serving as both a dream catcher and analyst in the creation process."
 [5]

+### Overall
+After this project, I realized that I underestimated the intensity of the workload required to create work with machine learning models.
+One of the key successes in Zylinska's work stems from prompt engineering.

 ## Bibliography